temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 ---
-slug: temporal-platform-limits-sheet
+slug: temporal-cloud-limits-sheet
-title: What are the Temporal Platform limits?
+title: What are the Temporal Cloud default limits?
-sidebar_label: Upgrade policy
+sidebar_label: Temporal Cloud default limits
-description: Basic upgrade policy for customers of Temporal Cloud
+description: This section describes many of the default settings and limits that apply to Workflow Executions in Temporal Cloud.
 tags:
   - error
   - warn
   - limits
 ---

-This section describes many of the default settings and limits that apply to associated parameters in Temporal Cloud.
+This section describes many of the default settings and limits that apply to Workflow Executions and do not pertain to the entire Temporal Cloud account or individual Namespaces in Temporal Cloud, unless otherwise specified.

 Some of these default limits are configurable by sending a [support ticket](/cloud/support#support-ticket) to our support team.